PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

 * Use narrative documentation to describe how different functionality works together.

+* Narrative documentation should be used when the full scope of some functionality cannot be adequately described within only the docstrings of that functionality.

 * Use title case for page titles (e.g., "Title Case") and sentence case for all other headings (e.g., "Sentence case").